Level Up! The keys to transitioning to a new school year

 There is a large dip in mathematical attainment and attitudes towards maths as children move from primary to secondary school in England.
 For example, one large national study of primary attainment in England found that, at the end of Year 7 – a full year after the transition to secondary school – pupils’ performance on a test of primary numeracy was below their performance at the end of Year 6.

-This means that the things that will make secondary school a success in Year 6 have less to do with the SATS (find out more about this here) and more to do with making sure their maths and English knowledge is really secure.
-This means that your child is able to apply what they have learnt into any scenario (in a test, throughout a project, or while trying to fix something at home) and can monitor their own understanding and seek help when they need it.
+This means that the things that will make secondary school a success in Year 6 have less to do with the SATS and more to do with making sure their maths and English knowledge is really secure.
+Your child should be able to apply what they have learnt into any scenario (in a test, throughout a project, or while trying to fix something at home) and can monitor their own understanding and seek help when they need it.

 At Explore, we do this by working on their Fearless Learning Habit in every single session, reporting on their mastery of each topic they cover and making sure that we address problems as they come up.
 We offer the Succeed in Secondary course to our Year 6 and secondary children which develops all the skills needed when applying knowledge to a range of practical settings.
 It’s all part of making them confident learners who can apply their knowledge in any scenario, whether in primary or secondary school.